How to Have a More Sustainable Christmas

 From downhill + cross country skiing to good old fashioned snowball fights, the winter months abound with outdoor recreational opportunities.
 And as long as you have the right equipment to stay warm and dry, the possibilities for winter fun are endless!

-Help them stay cozy with a One Tree Planted Tree Beanie that plants trees in reforestation projects around the world!
+Help them stay cozy with a classic One Tree Planted Beanie that plants trees where they are needed the most!

 Roughly 1/3 of the food produced around the world for human consumption gets lost or wasted.
 Single-use plastics are also a problem — they frequently don’t get recycled or even make it to a landfill.